ryqndev/learn-ryqn-dev/static/media/README.083d4784.md

 and the idea here is, if we decide to change the data at all, we only have to call setData([...]) with the new updated array of posts and React will figure out not only which post needs to be updated, but also create/remove HTML elements as needed.
 All you need is to provide a unique key which React will use to create these mappings.

+## Recap
+What we've covered so far is mostly conceptual but ideally it allows you to understand how React works on a theoretical level.
+This way, when you read other code tutorials (that will mostly just provide code for you), you can see where those pieces fit in the whole context of a React project.

+Hopefully I get around to rewriting this article to become a full article, rather than supplemental content for a live demo.